Bernard Dowiyogo: President of Nauru

 He served his first term as President from 1976 to 1978 after ousting Hammer DeRoburt.
 Over the next 25 years, Dowiyogo served as President several times, for periods as long as six years (1989–1995) and as short as 8 days (in January 2003).
 He was the youngest president in Nauru.
 During the 1980s, he sharply criticized France and the United States for atomic weapons testing in Nauru.

 In 1990, Dowiyogo was awarded the New Zealand 1990 Commemoration Medal.

-Dowiyogo closed Nauru's offshore banks in 2003 when the US alleged they were used for moneylaundering.
+Dowiyogo closed Nauru's offshore banks in 2003 when the US alleged they were used for money laundering.

 Death

-He died in office in March 2003 (having been president on this occasion since January 2003) at George Washington University Hospital in Washington, D.C. from heart complications brought on by his struggle with diabetes, a common ailment on Nauru.
-At the time of the deterioration of his final illness, he had been engaged in protracted negotiations with the United States Government.
+He died in office on March 9, 2003 (having been president on this occasion since January 2003) at George Washington University Hospital in Washington, D.C. from heart complications brought on by his struggle with diabetes, a common ailment on Nauru.
+At the time of the deterioration of his final illness, he had been engaged in protracted negotiations with the United States Government, having traveled to the United States a few weeks prior before he would be treated at the Washington D.C.-based hospital for his heart ailment.

 Family

-Dowiyogo married on 14 December 1968.
-Dowiyogo had eight children with his wife, Christina Dowiyogo (died March 2008):
+Dowiyogo married Christina Dowiyogo (died March 2008) on 14 December 1968.
+They had eight children: